Scouts BSA: Leadership in the troop

 Every troop has two separate leadership structures: one consisting of Scouts and another consisting of adults.
 The adult leadership manages the logistics of troop activities, administers rank advancement and awards, maintains troop records and finance, and recruits new Scouts and adult leaders.
 The youth leadership keeps order and coordinates labor at activities.
 Scouts and adults cooperate to plan agendas for troop meetings, as well as the troop's schedule of outings.

 Adult leadership

-The troop committee is made up of responsible adults who are approved by the local council and the chartered organization.
+The troop Key 3 are the primary adult leaders for a troop.
+The Key 3 are the chartered organization representative, the committee chair and the scoutmaster.
+The chartered organization appoints the chartered organization representative.
+The chartered organization representative appoints the committee chair.
+The troop committee chair appoints and supervises the unit committee and unit leaders, and organizes the committee to see that all committee responsibilities are delegated, coordinated and completed.
+The chartered organization representative and local council must approve the registration of the troop's adult leaders.
 The committee chair leads the committee and appoints its members to specific tasks such as treasurer, secretary, advancement, activities, equipment, and membership.
-The committee and the chartered organization representative are responsible for the selection of the Scoutmaster and assistant Scoutmasters.
 The Scoutmaster must be at least twenty-one and is directly responsible for training and guiding the youth leaders, working with other adults to bring Scouting to youth, and for using the methods of Scouting to achieve the aims of Scouting.
 A troop may have a chaplain who helps to provide a spiritual element in the unit program, provides spiritual counseling as needed, and encourage Scouts to participate in the religious emblems program.